 Pursuant to the exclusive call option agreements, the Group VIEs and each of their shareholders have irrevocably granted Ganzhou Qufenqi an exclusive option to purchase, or have its designated person or persons to purchase, at its discretion at any time, to the extent permitted under PRC law, all or part of such shareholder's equity interests in the applicable, or any or all of the assets of such Group VIE.
 For reasons discussed in this section, there may be PRC legal restrictions on the ability of Ganzhou Qufenqi to directly purchase such equity interests or assets.
 In the event such equity interests or assets are sold to persons designated by Ganzhou Qufenqi, Ganzhou Qufenqi and such persons will need to enter into contractual arrangements that are similar to the existing ones in order for Ganzhou Qufenqi to have power to direct the activities that most significantly impact the economic performance of such Group VIE and receive substantially all the economic benefits of such equity interests or assets.
 As for the equity interests in a Group VIE, the purchase price should be equal to the minimum price as permitted by PRC law.
 As for the assets of a Group VIE, the purchase price should be equal to the book value of the assets or the minimum price as permitted by applicable PRC law, whichever is higher.
-Without prior written consent of Ganzhou Qufenqi, each Group VIE and its shareholders have agreed that such Group VIE shall not amend its articles of association, increase or decrease the registered capital, sell or otherwise dispose of its assets or beneficial interest, create or allow any encumbrance on its assets or other beneficial interests, provide any loans or guarantees and etc. Ganzhou Qufenqi is entitled to all dividends and other distributions declared by the applicable Group VIE except as it agrees otherwise in writing, and the shareholders of the applicable Group VIE have agreed to pay any such dividends or distributions to Ganzhou Qufenqi.
-Each agreement will remain effective until all equity intere
+Without prior written consent of Ganzhou Qufenqi, each Group VIE and its shareholders have agreed that such Group VIE shall not amend its articles of association, increase or decrease the registered capital, sell or otherwise dispose of its assets or beneficial interest, create or allow any encumbrance on its assets or other beneficial interests, provide any loans or guarantees and etc. Ganzhou Qufenqi is entitled to all dividends and other distributions declared by the applicable Group VIE have been transferred or assigned to Ganzhou Qufenqi or its designated person(s).